 $19,104 Assessed Value x 86.49 mills/1000 = $1,652 tax bill

 - Who sets the assessment rate?

 The "Gallagher Amendment" to the Colorado Constitution requires that a relationship be maintained, on a statewide basis, between the amount of property tax paid on residential property and the amount paid on nonresidential property.
 The state legislature sets the residential assessment rate once every two years to maintain that relationship.
 The assessment rate on nonresidential property is fixed at 29%.
 The residential assessment rate for 2015 and 2016 is 7.96%.

 - How is my property value determined?

 All real property in Colorado is reappraised on a two-year cycle, in odd-numbered years.
-The actual value assigned to residential properties in 2013 and 2014 was based on market values as of June 30, 2012, as defined by sales of residential property in the 60-month period from July 1, 2007, to June 30, 2012.
+The actual value assigned to residential properties in 2015 and 2016 is based on market values as of June 30, 2014, as defined by sales of residential property in the 60-month period from July 1, 2009, to June 30, 2014.
 All sales are trended to the end of the data collection period.

 - How does a mass appraisal model value my property?

 Each property in the county has a set of characteristics that are used by the model.
 Some examples are its location, living area square footage, basement square footage (finished and non), style, quality, garage square footage, lot features, etc. These variables may be reviewed on sold properties used in the model in order to estimate value of the properties.
 The model is then applied to both sold and unsold properties.
 See Impacts to Residential Values

 Foreclosures represent the transfer of the property ownership to the lender due to loan default.
 These transactions do not give evidence of market value; typically representing the amount of the lien held by the lender, not the entire property value.
 In some cases, the lien amount may be more than the value of the property.
 These transactions are excluded from the Assessor's analysis.